University of Central Florida: Hitt presidency

-In March 1992, John C. Hitt became UCF's fourth president, ushering in an era of unprecedented growth and prominence for the university.
-Once known mainly as a small commuter and technology school, in recent years UCF has undertaken an effort to increase its academic and research standing while also evolving into a more traditional research university.
+In March 1992, John C. Hitt became UCF's fourth president.
+Once known mainly as a small commuter and technology school, UCF administrators began to increase its academic and research standing while also evolving into a more traditional research university.
 When Hitt took office, UCF's enrollment was 20,302.
-As of 2014, 60,821 students attend classes on 12 campuses spread across Central Florida.
-The university consists of 13 colleges and employs more than 10,150 faculty and staff.
-Under Hitt's direction, UCF raised admissions standards, increased research funding, built new facilities, and established notable partnerships with major research institutions.
+As of 2014, 60,821 students attended classes on 12 campuses spread across central Florida.
+The university consisted of 13 colleges and employed more than 10,150 faculty and staff.
+During this time, UCF raised admissions standards, increased research funding, built new facilities, and established notable partnerships with major research institutions.

-Hitt's efforts resulted in not only an increase in the university's academic profile, but also an on-campus football stadium, new arena, more on-campus housing, and the development of the UCF College of Medicine at Lake Nona.
+The university's athletic program also grew with an on-campus football stadium, new basketball arena, more on-campus housing, and the development of the UCF College of Medicine at Lake Nona.
 Until 1999, the Knights were represented by a jouster from the Medieval Times dinner show in nearby Kissimmee, Florida.
 That same year, Knightro was introduced at the staple homecoming event, Spirit Splash.

-The past decade has seen enrollment increase by over 40%, the acceptance rate for first time in college students falling from over 60% to near 40% in 2008, and the doubling of expected annual expenses.
-Since 2000, UCF has awarded over 100,000 degrees.
-It is the largest university in the nation in terms of undergraduate enrollment, the largest university in Florida, and in 2003 was the fastest-growing university in the United States.
-During its Spring 2010 graduation ceremonies, UCF awarded its 200,000th degree, less than five years after awarding its 150,000th.
+During its spring 2010 graduation ceremonies, UCF awarded its 200,000th degree, less than five years after awarding its 150,000th.